Ultimate Garage Door Buying Guide

 Determining the right garage door for your home is a lot like picking paint.
 It’s a personal decision that needs to fit your lifestyle, personality and budget.
 It’s also something you can’t take lightly because unlike paint, it’s not something that you can easily replace.
 And like paint, can improve the look of your home and make your house the pride of the neighborhood.

-At Custom Door and Gate, we are your garage door service professional.
+At Custom Door & Gate, we are your garage door service professional.
 We’ve been installing and repairing garage doors in the Raleigh, Fayetteville and Greenville areas since 1989.
 We know the ins-and-outs of both residential garage doors and commercial garage doors and can help you find the door that’s right for your home or diagnose your garage door issues.

 Improve the Look of Your Home with a Custom Garage Door